Franco-IC/kanban-board-api/README.md

     }
 ]
 ```
-### `PUT /edit/:taskID`
+### `PUT` `/edit/:taskID`
- - expects: an object with the fields to modify (task, status, description) + taskID to find the task to modify.
+ - expects: an object with the fields to modify (title, status, description) + taskID to find the task to modify.
- - success: returns status 200 and a JSON containing the edited task .
+ - success: returns status 200 and a JSON containing the edited task.
- - exception:  returns JSON with error message.
+ - exception:  returns a JSON with an error message.

 ``` bash
 PUT site/api/tasks/edit/:taskID